Kurban123/pandemic-occurrence-prediction/README.md

 # **Pandemic Occurrence and Severity Prediction**

-This repository contains the code, data, and models required to reproduce the computational analysis and figures for the manuscript: **"Anthropogenic drivers accelerate the recurrence of global biological threats"**.
+This repository contains the code, data, and models required to reproduce the computational analysis and figures for the manuscript: **"Bayesian deep learning forecasts the next window of global biological threats based on anthropogenic drivers"**.

 ## **📁 Repository Structure**